-Joelle joined OceanWatch in 2014.
-She has a science degree from UNSW and has more than 19 years experience in Financial Accounts and Office Administration, most of it in the NFP sector.
-She is the office fixer who keeps all the finances, bookkeeping, office admin and IT running smoothly.
+Nina joined OceanWatch in January 2018.
+She has a diploma of accounting from TAFE Sydney and has more than 19 years’ experience in accounting in the development and construction industry.
+She is the office fixer who keeps all the finances and bookkeeping of the organisation.

 THE OCEANWATCH BOARD